aragon/whitepaper/README.md

 ### Juror Drafting

 Juror drafting is managed via a process of *stake-weighted sortition*.
-In order to manage the sortition process efficiently, all of the court's operations are scheduled into *Terms.
-Terms* are defined in seconds and cannot be changed after the Court has been initialized.
+In order to manage the sortition process efficiently, all of the court's operations are scheduled into *Terms*. *Terms* are defined in seconds and cannot be changed after the Court has been initialized.
 Terms are transitioned by calling a public *heartbeat* function which is used to make updates to *active juror stakes* from the preceding term and generate a new *random seed* for use during the subsequent term.
 A portion of the courts fees are used to compensate the caller of the heartbeat for gas usage.

 ![](images/terms.png)